No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

 \section{Introduction}

 Consider an agent that makes sequential decisions, and each decision incurs some cost.
-The cost sequences are chosen by an adversary that knows the agent's algorithm.
 The agent's goal is to minimize this cost over time.
 The question of \textbf{what} the agent learns about the cost functions naturally influences the best performance the agent can guarantee.
 With full information, after acting at round $t$, the agent receives the cost function of round $t$ as feedback.
 With bandit feedback, as we consider here, the agent only receives the cost of her decision.
-Indeed, receiving only bandit feedback against an adversary results in worse regret bounds than that in the full information case or with a stochastic environment.
+Another fundamental question is \textbf{when} the agent receives the feedback.
+In most practical learning environments, an agent does not get to learn the cost of her action immediately.
+For example, it takes a while to observe the effect of a decision on a treatment plan or before observing the market's response to an advertisement.
+With delayed feedback, decisions must be made before all the feedback from the past choices is received.